Rationality properties of complex representations of reductive p-adic groups: Essentially square-integrable representations

+Notice that $\fdeg (\pi)$ is invariant under twisting $\pi$ by unitary unramified characters of $G$.
+That allows us to define the formal degree of an essentially square-integrable $\C G$-representation $\pi'$ as

+If an irreducible representation of $G$ is not essentially square-integrable, then we define its formal degree to be zero.
+The following result will be useful in the next section.

+\begin{theorem} \textup{\cite{Mey}} \\ The formal degree of any essentially square-integrable $G$-representation $\pi$ lies in $\mQ_{>0}$. \end{theorem} \begin{proof} We may assume that $\pi$ has a unitary central character, so that it is square-integrable modulo centre.
+According to \cite[Lemma 36 and Theorem 38]{Mey}, $\fdeg (\pi) \in \mQ_{>0}$.
+However, in \cite{Mey} another definition of formal degrees is used, which is equivalent to the definition from Theorem \ref{thm:formalDegree} with $A_G$ replaced by $Z^\circ (G)$ (where $\circ$ means the connected component as algebraic group).
+But, as $A_G$ is cocompact in $Z^\circ (G)$, all the results from \cite{Mey} also work with $A_G$ instead of $Z^\circ (G)$. \end{proof}

-The Plancherel measure $\mu_{Pl}$ is usually defined via unitary $G$-represen\-ta\-tions which are not smooth.
+When $G$ is semisimple or more generally when $Z(G)$ is compact, formal degrees also arise from the Plancherel measure.
+This measure $\mu_{Pl}$ is usually defined via unitary $G$-representations which are not smooth.
 We recall from \cite[(95)]{SolQ} that there is a canonical bijection between the set of irreducible unitary $G$-representations on Hilbert spaces and the set of irreducible smooth unitary $G$-representations (both considered up to isomorphism).
 In one direction the functor is completion, in the opposite direction the functor is taking smooth vectors.
 Therefore we may replace unitary $G$-representations by smooth unitary $G$-representations for $\mu_{Pl}$.
 Further, we may extend the Plancherel measure to $\Irr (\C G)$ by defining it to be supported on the unitary representations in $\Irr (\C G)$.
 That leads to: